happo/docs/website/docs/api.md

 title: API reference
 ---

-The Happo API is a standard (mostly RESTful) JSON API hosted happo.io.
+The Happo API is a (mostly RESTful) JSON API hosted at happo.io.
 It can be used to create deep integrations with Happo.
 Have a look at the [Native Apps integration](native.md) for an example of how you can use the API.